We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Key features: If you need a tub while visiting the in-laws or on vacation, consider packing this inflatable one by Mommy’s Helper.
 It includes a large drain hole for quick cleanup and a saddle horn that fits between baby’s legs for added stability.
 Not only is this bestselling tub inexpensive, but it also gets good reviews for being a great transition tool for kids who may be close to moving to the family tub.

-Considerations: This tub is not for young babies — instead, your little one should be able to sit on his own and being quite stable doing so.
+Considerations: This tub is not for young babies — instead, your little one should be able to sit on their own and being quite stable doing so.
 A few reviewers say it’s difficult to inflate and they would have liked some type of pump to be included.
 And as you might imagine, several people note that this tub isn’t one for the long term.
 It may get small holes after several uses.

 There are many baby bathtubs and related products, like bath seats, on the market.
 As you’ve seen, some are classic bucket-style basins intended to sit inside a larger tub.
 Others inflate or fold for easy storage.
 Some have spa-like features, like whirlpool settings.